 - The support of P2PKH addresses allows methods like multi-signature addresses to be used in blockchains.

 - With multi-signature addresses, two or more parties have private keys and must sign a transaction for it to be accepted as valid.
-An example is a group or organization funds secured with signatures of two parties or two witnesses required to spend funds.
-In the case of multi-signature addresses, two parties provide information that sums up to the needed script.
+An example is a group or organization funds secured with the signatures of two parties or two witnesses required to spend funds.
+In the case of multi-signature addresses, two parties provide information that sums up the needed script.
 For instance, in Bitcoin, these addresses use the prefix 05, a reason they start with a “3”.

 - A blockchain network can use a different RIPEMD-160 algorithm prefix to end up with a different character at the start of its wallet addresses.
-For instance, instead of starting with prefix “1”, altcoins like Dash, Litecoin, and Dogecoin use a different prefix of the RIPEMD-160 to start with a different character at the start of their addresses.
+For instance, instead of starting with the prefix “1”, altcoins like Dash, Litecoin, and Dogecoin use a different prefix of the RIPEMD-160 to start with a different character at the start of their addresses.
 Again, different blockchain networks can use different cryptographic algorithms to generate their private and public keys and wallet addresses.

 Differences Between Wallet And Blockchain

 |Tracks all transaction records for the entire network||Tracks transactions relating to specific addresses or private and public keys|